 Many sites are accessible by public transportation, and most offer free parking.

 Blue Cross Blue Shield of Massachusetts, the state’s largest not-for-profit health plan, is sponsoring free Bluebikes rides to and from vaccination sites in Arlington, Boston, Brookline, Cambridge, Chelsea, Everett, Newton, Revere, Somerville and Watertown.
 Just download and opening the Bluebikes app on a mobile device and using the vaccination codes “BLUEVAX1” for the first dose appointment and “BLUEVAX2” for the second dose appointment.
 Each code will unlock one free Adventure Pass and includes free unlimited two-hour rides for a 24-hour period, giving riders the flexibility to travel to and from any vaccination site.

-Blue Cross also is funding a $1 million partnership with Lyft and the Massachusetts League of Community Health Centers offering free rides to and from vaccination sites across the state.
+Blue Cross also is funding a $1 million partnership with the Massachusetts League of Community Health Centers offering free rides to and from vaccination sites across the state.
 If you are a community health center patient and need free transportation to a vaccination site, contact your center for more information.